automenta/mb7/doc/README.plan.md

 ### Purpose

-SemanticScribe enables users to collaboratively edit, semantically enrich, and decentralizedly share content.
+Netention enables users to collaboratively edit, semantically enrich, and decentralizedly share content.
 It integrates features from graph databases, dataflow tools, analytics platforms, and programming environments, all through a unified, graph-based model.